StanfordBioinformatics/loom/doc/installing.md

 Getting started
 ===============

 This guide walks you through installing the Loom client onto a local machine.
 Once you have the client set up, you can use it to create a Loom server, either locally or in Google Cloud.
+Finally, we show you how to run a workflow on the newly-created server.

 ## Available branches